 This video contains the course “Framework of Therapy.”
 The course outlines a reliable framework of activity for therapists that results in more successful sessions.

-The video lasts about 75 minutes.
+These videos last about 1 hour.
 There are some other web pages that supplement this course.
 They are useful but not required.
 You may devote more time to completing the course if you decide to review those pages as well.

 After you watch the video, please submit an evaluation.
 When enough evaluations are received, the course can be submitted to the NCBTMB as potential Approved Provider content.